animal-tree/Writing-stuff/Stuff48-quick-theory-of-everything.md

 Those orbits are of the photons themselves, not the waves!
 Or else light would have charge.

-They also depend on sufficiently fast speed and small scale so as to align the quantum gearboxes at the photon level.
-Rotating just about anything wouldn't produce a noticeable charge since the massive bodies would rotate in such a way that would not significantly change the relative rotational patterns of the photons within.
+Rotating just about anything wouldn't produce a noticeable charge since the massive bodies would rotate in such a way that would not significantly change the relative rotational patterns of the photons within/without.
+Rotating EM waves also doesn't produce charge.
+But rotating photons (not EM waves) in a patterned regularity causes a frequency pattern in surrounding photons that is what we identify as EM waves / light.

 All are traveling at an instantaneous velocity of $c$; however that velocity can manifest linearly or angularly.